shitcodebykaushik/data_structure/src/DSA.md

 `Problem` It is a question to which we seek an answer.
 Algorithm is the step by procedure which can solve any instances of a problem.
  Sorting means the process of arranging of elements in specific order.Typically based on some predefined criteria.
+ # Size
+ The size of u8 unsined integer is 1 bytes.
  # Bit-wise operator
  The opeartor that works at the bit level is bit wise opearator.
   `&(Bitwise AND )`